HackTheDinos/dinobook/README.md

     Map which shows location of inputted files, as well as selected input fields, List of all information currently in database Search capabilities
+    "Shopping List" or "TODO List" for paleontologists in the field

 TODO: